Speaker | Time | Text |

 Whatever you think about any of this stuff, as a leader, you cannot make commitments like this. | ||

-You cannot draw red lines that you're not willing to enforce. | ||
+You cannot draw red lines that you're not willing to enforce deterrence. | ||

-Deterrence is the law of the jungle on the world stage. | ||
+is the law of the jungle on the world stage. | ||

 And what is inherent in deterrence is credibility. | ||

-It's not just the capability to use force. | ||
+It's not just the capability to use force, it's the credibility that you're willing to use force. | ||

 It's both of those things. | ||

-It is deterrence, and it is founded on the capability to use force, but the credibility that you're willing to use it when you say you're going to. | ||
+That is the bedrock of American hegemony, that is the bedrock of global security, it is deterrence and it is founded on the capability to use force, but the credibility that you're willing to use it when you say you're going to. | ||

-For Trump to constantly make these ultimatums and demands, you better make an agreement. | ||
+For Trump to constantly make these ultimatums and demands, you better make an agreement, you better do this or that. | ||

-You've got 60 days, 50 days, 10 days, and don't follow up. | ||
+You've got sixty days, fifty days, ten days, and don't follow up. | ||

-And you can see it. | ||
+and you can see it. | ||

-This isn't just me saying this. | ||
+This is not just me saying this. | ||

 Trump gave an ultimatum to Putin. | ||

-He said, you have 50 days. | ||
+He said, You have fifty days. | ||

 Putin said, I don't care. | ||

-Trump said, okay, well, now you have 10 days. | ||
+Trump said, Okay, well now you have ten days. | ||

 And Putin said, I don't care. | ||

-And then Trump, at the last minute, sent Steve Witkoff to Moscow and begged for a meeting. | ||
+And then Trump at the last minute sent Steve Whitcoff to Moscow and begged for a meeting. | ||

 And finally, the White House agreed to the meeting that Putin had sought since the beginning of the year. | ||

-And Trump said, oh, we don't need to follow through on our threat. | ||
+And Trump said, Oh, we don't need to follow through on our threat. | ||

-Oh, remember that 10-day ultimatum? | ||
+Oh, remember that ten day ultimatum? | ||

 We don't actually need to do anything because Putin agreed to have a meeting. | ||